Conflict: Week 3 of Re-visioning Your Story

 Thanks for spending time with me.
-I'’d love to hear your thoughts about conflict.
-I'd love to hear about your story.
+I’d love to hear your thoughts.
+I’d love to hear about your story.
 What Basic Conflict is your story about?
 What are your character’s Inner and External Conflicts?

 ETA: Additional posts on Re-visioning Your Story

 Lesson 1:Re-Visioning Your Story

 Lesson 2: : Are Your Character’s Goals Golden?

 Lesson 6: Is There a Time and Place in Your Story?

 Lesson 7: From the End to the Beginning